You've Retired. Now What?

 It's Sunday morning and literally, a sunny day.
 Even if the sun wasn't shining brightly through your bedroom window as you opened your eyes, it would be a bright, lovely day.
 Your mind goes immediately to one hell of a retirement party you attended the night before.
 It was a celebration to end all.
 You were nearly giddy with joy because in fact, that party was in honor of you!
 You smile and bolt out of bed.
 Good Morning!

 What's that expression?
 Oh yeah, "Today is the first day of the rest of our life."
 This day, Day One of your retirement from 40 years of work, dedication and productivity, the 9 to 5 grind with it's myriad of ups and downs, has come to an end.

-Never let it be said that a one of us would intentionally waste a precious moment of life.
-What activities we each might choose to fill those moments and make them count as beneficial or memorable, are, in a word, endless.
+Never let it be said that any one of us would intentionally waste a precious moment of life.
+What activities each of us might choose to fill those moments and make them count as memorable, are, in a word, endless.
 Don't be concerned, for even a day we choose to veg-out and smell the roses, can and does count as beneficial.
 Remember, this is the period in our life that for all intent and purpose, does not require a strict schedule nor a planned list of responsibilities and best of all, no one is over our shoulder, waiting on results or reports.
 Savor that realization for a moment.
 Believe me, I know the feeling.
 Nice, really nice.